Full-Price-nonStop-underDOG/react-mesto-api-full-gha/README.md

-Project Summary: Mesto - React Frontend & Express.js Backend Integration
+Project Summary: Mesto - Integration of React Frontend & Express.js Backend

 Frontend Accomplishments:

-Overview:
-Led the advancement of the Mesto project, transforming it into an interactive platform for seamless photo management, including uploads, deletions, and likes.
+Overview: Spearheaded the advancement of the Mesto project, transforming it into an interactive platform for seamless photo management, encompassing uploads, deletions, and likes.
 Key focuses included implementing robust form validation and optimizing the user experience through enhanced popups.
-Concluded with a streamlined project build configuration using Webpack.
+The project concluded with a streamlined build configuration using Webpack.

 Key Contributions: